-Atari VCS/2600 - Artwork for unreleased/prototype games and hardware
+Atari VCS/2600 unreleased/prototype games and hardware

 By Scott Stilphen